 Why Everest Gokyo Ri is a better trek than Everest Base Camp

 Trekking to the Everest base camp may be the main reason for you to choose this trail.
 Everest Base Camp trek is on the bucket list for everyone.
-But frankly it is better to keep your sight on the lesser visited Gokyo Ri part of the trail.
+But, frankly, it is better to keep your sight on the lesser visited Gokyo Ri part of the trail.
 Not only do you see grander views of Everest from the top of Gokyo Ri, the trail has infinitely more variety.
-Click here for a photo story by our trekker Arun Nayak which will take you through this grand trail.

 If you do the Everest Base Camp-Gokyo Ri circuit you have done justice to trekking in the Everest region!
 For anyone trekking in Nepal for the first time, this trail is infinitely more rewarding.

 Kathmandu is the capital of Nepal and is a tourist hub.
 It is the gateway to Nepal Himalayas and stands at the elevation of 4,600 ft.
 While the city endured a lot of damage during 2015 earthquake, it remains a fascinating place to explore.

 Take the first flight out of Kathmandu to Lukla, where your trek begins.